 Baked chicken chimichangas have long been my go-to weeknight Tex Mex entree.
 Honestly, I can’t say I’ve ever actually made it on the weekend.
-No idea why, it’s too good to resist.
+No idea why because they’re so irresistible.
 I’ve been making this recipe for a good six years and I can’t tell you why I haven’t shared it sooner.

-Traditionally, chimichangas are a small, deep fried burrito filled with chicken or beef.
+Traditionally, chimichangas are a small, deep-fried burrito filled with chicken or beef, spices, and veggies.
 This recipe is actually inspired by a simpler, healthier variation that I found on Cooking Light.
-I’m not your typical Cooking Light frequenter but I love them because they’re addicting, simple, and easy to pull together in about 25 minutes.
+I must say, I’m not your typical Cooking Light frequenter but I love this recipe because these chimichangas are so flavorful and easily come together in about 25 minutes.

 - 1/2 cup Mexican blend cheese

-- 4.5 ounce can chopped or diced green chiles, drained
+- 4.5 ounce can chopped green chiles, drained

 - 1/2 yellow onion, chopped